Anglican Tradition 101K

-Like the weekly Sunday Holy Communion, the Daily o ces of Morning and Evening Prayer intersect with the yearly rhythm of the Church calendar.
-The Collect for the previous Sunday is prayed (or if the day is a major Feast Day, then the Collect of that Day is prayed), and a yearly rotation of Scripture readings (called the Lectionary, beginning on page x) is followed
+Like the weekly Sunday Holy Communion, the Daily offices of Morning and Evening Prayer intersect with the yearly rhythm of the Church calendar.
+The Collect for the previous Sunday is prayed (or if the day is a major Feast Day, then the Collect of that Day is prayed), and a yearly rotation of Scripture readings (called the Lectionary, beginning on page x) is followed.

 How can I use this Morning and Evening prayers on my own during the week?